 5. Functional Mushrooms

-Besides their array of vitamins and nutrients including b-vitamins, selenium, potassium and beta-glucans, functional mushrooms (such as Reishi and Cordyceps) have a very unique and positive effect on the body.
+Besides their array of vitamins and nutrients including b-vitamins, selenium, potassium and beta-glucans, functional mushrooms (such as Reishi) have a very unique and positive effect on the body.
 It’s because of these unique effects that they’ve been used for thousands of years, dating back to Ancient Chinese, Romans and Egyptians for optimal health and vitality.

 Here’s a fun and little known history fact: In 1993, China’s Olympic team broke three record distances, taking home the gold.
 They performed so well, rumors of drug use were circulating everywhere.
 However, no evidence of banned substance use could be found.
 What was their secret?
-The coach later divulged they owed their success to a concoction made from functional mushrooms, including Cordyceps.
+The coach later divulged they owed their success to a concoction made from functional mushrooms.

 BōKU International, Inc. is a family owned and operated company.
 Click here to meet the founders, Lynn and Reno Rolle!